What You Need to Know Before Using Your Fireplace the First Time

 If any of these happen, call local emergency services and, if safe to do so, put out the fire in the fireplace.
 After the situation is under control, have your chimney professionally inspected before using the fireplace again.

 Black Moose Chimney & Stove of Antrim, NH, wants everyone to get the most out of their new fireplaces and enjoy them for many years.
 If you’re getting ready to use your fireplace for the first time, call us to perform a thorough inspection and necessary cleaning to make sure your fireplace and chimney are safe.
-Reach us any time at (603) 525-7905.
+Reach us any time at (603) 525-7905 or complete the form below.